maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-11.md

 - Handler
     - Heimdall block height should be greater than or equal to the specified fork height.
     - Milestone Length (end-start+1) should be greater than or equal to the minimum milestone length.
-    - The start block number should be one more than the latest stored milestone’s endBlock
+    - The start block number should be one more than the latest stored milestone’s end block.
     - The proposer of the milestone should match the proposer from the `MilestoneValidatorSet`.
 If the proposer is down for any reason, after a specific time period, a new proposer is selected through the `MilestoneTimeout` Msg similar to the way No-Ack msg’s do when the checkpoint proposer is down.
     - And in every Handler call, `MilestoneValidatorSet` is rotated to change the proposer.